The Board of Supervisors, at its February 6 meeting approved changes to the County’s Department of Health and Human Services

 The primary mission of DHS will be to promote and improve the health and wellness of Sacramento County residents.
 DHS will include the divisions of Primary Health, Public Health and Behavioral Health.
 Correctional Health services will move from the Sheriff’s Department to the Primary Health Division of DHS.

 The primary mission of DCFAS will be to protect children, senior citizens and vulnerable adults from neglect, abuse and exploitation.
-It will include the Departments of Children’s Protective Services and Adult Protective Services and will include staffing for In-Home Supportive Services Public Authority.
+It will include the divisions of Child Protective Services and Adult Protective Services and will include staffing for In-Home Supportive Services Public Authority.